Guidance

 Apply here

-The Open Innovation Team (OIT) is a cross-government unit that works on a wide range of policies, including health, justice, education, housing, foreign policy, digital transformation and many others.
+The Open Innovation Team (OIT) is a cross-government unit that works on a wide range of policies, including health, justice, education, sustainability, energy, international development, and artificial intelligence.
+This year, the team has launched a new evaluation service which will evaluate the impact of policies across a range of areas.

 For years now, PhD students have played an important role in helping us deliver policy projects, working alongside experienced officials, academics and other experts to deliver the highest quality analysis and advice to colleagues across government.

-Successful applicants can expect to work on a diverse range of policy projects and are not expected to have prior experience of policy or knowledge of the policy area they are asked to work on.
+PhD placements work on a diverse range of policy projects and are not expected to have prior experience of policy or knowledge of the policy area that they are asked to work on.
+This year, there may be additional opportunities to work on the evaluation of policies with the Team’s new evaluation service.

 Successful applicants should expect to: